-So… once upon a time there were leftover sweet potatoes from Thanksgiving in the fridge.
+Once upon a time, there were leftover sweet potatoes from Thanksgiving in the fridge.

-It was breakfast, I was hungry and leftover Thanksgiving anything is totally appropriate for breakfast, right?
+It was breakfast, I was hungry and anything leftover from Thanksgiving is totally appropriate for breakfast, right?

 Yes, the end, because it only took making this ONE TIME before I was hooked forever and ever.
 And I’m totally not exaggerating.